 - Each month, pay as much as you can toward paying off that card.

-- Pay only minimum payments for all the other cards.
+- Pay only minimum payments for all other cards.

-Once you’ve paid off the card with the highest rate, move on the next highest-interest card and repeat the process.
+- Once you’ve paid off the card with the highest rate, move on the next highest-interest card and repeat.